VolantTyler/Arcade-Game/README.md

 Option 1: Visit http://arcadegame.volantweb.com/ for a live, functioning version of the game.
 (And then visit volantweb.com to see more of my recent clients!)

-Option 2: Run the game locally on your computer
+Option 2: Run the game locally on your computer (requires Internet connection, JavaScript, HTML, CSS)
 * Download the repository from GitHub
 * Open the downloaded folder
 * Double-click on the 'index.html' file, or drag it into your web browser of choice